 The Boston Common and the Boston Public Garden are located next to each other, so it only makes sense that we include them together.

-This is the oldest park in the United States, so it makes perfect sense to start our 2 days in Boston itinerary here.
-The Boston Common dates back to 1634 and has been a meeting place for activists throughout history, including, the American Revolution, the Civil Rights Movement, and anti-Vietnam War rallies.
+The Boston Common dates back to 1634 and has been a meeting place for activists throughout history, including the American Revolution, the Civil Rights Movement, and anti-Vietnam War rallies.

-As you make your way around the park, you will notice several statues and monuments.
-Several of these are very interesting reads.
+As you walk around the park, you will notice several statues and monuments.

-Take note of the Massachusetts State House located across the street from the park.
 The Massachusetts State House is now the seat of the three branches of the Massachusetts government, but it used to be the site of the Hancock mansion.

 Right next to the Boston Common is the Boston Public Garden.
 You can’t miss this park as it is home to the fun swan boats!

-Of course, there are several areas for you to relax and unwind in the garden.
-The Boston Public Garden carries significance as well, as it was the first botanic garden in the United States.
+The Boston Public Garden also carries significance, as it was the first botanic garden in the United States.

-These two green spaces are a great respite from the hustle and bustle of the city.
 In addition to this, the Freedom Trail is part of the Boston Common, so this is a great starting point for our next activity, the Freedom Trail.

 Read Next: 101 Travel Experiences for Your Couple’s Bucket List